Cribb Island, Queensland: History

 In the 1930s, the town had many essential services including a school, general store, cafés etc. The resident population fluctuated around 400.

 The 1930s however saw a change in the area's fortunes as it was at the mercy of a severe economic downturn.
 House owners were forced to sell their houses in the Cribb Island area to make ends meet, typically for next to nothing.
 The poor bought these homes and the area became a haven for those struggling to get by.
 Although more local business moved in to provide basic services, this demographic remained the status quo until the end of the suburb's existence.

 In February 1936, E.J.
 Taylor's tender for £559 to erect a Catholic church to seat 150 people was accepted.
 On Sunday 6 June 1936, Archbishop James Duhig officially opened St Martha's Catholic church.
 It was on the north side of Elmslie Street between Cribb Island Road and Moreton Street.
 It was designed by architect F. Cullen.
 It was demolished in 1988 when the new airport was built.

 On Sunday 10 February 1952, Duhig officially opened St Martha's Catholic School as an extension of the church building.
 The school closed in 1968.

 In the early 1960s, Cribb Island was the childhood home of Bee Gees pop stars Barry, Robin and Maurice Gibb.
 They lived at 30 Elmslie Street.
 They enrolled at Cribb Island State School in January 1960 with Barry leaving in September 1960 and Robin and Maurice leaving in April 1961.

 In 1970, the Commonwealth Government proceeded to resume land on the island for the purpose of upgrading the airport.
 The population at that time was about 900 people.
 Over the next decade, people slowly moved out of the area as the Government took control of the land.
 The last resident unwillingly left her home in 1980.

 On 22 September 1986, the Queensland Government decided to remove the names Cribb Island and Lower Nudgee from the official maps because "no trace of either suburb remains".

 Today little remains of Cribb Island as the land was reclaimed and extensively redeveloped as part of Brisbane Airport, with the new runway which now appears over the former suburb being officially completed in 2020.

 Legacy

 Many former residents are keeping memories of Cribb Island alive on various websites and writer Tracy Wills has written a book, On the Flats: The Road to Cribb Island, about childhood experiences growing up on Cribb Island.

 The Ibis Hotel at Brisbane Airport calls its bistro the Cribb Island Beach Club.

+In 2024, Brisbane YouTuber IBIS Channel 32 produced a mini-documentary about the history of Cribb Island.